 Based on the present NAAQS attainment status of the SCAB, a federal action would conform to the SIP if its annual emissions remain below 100 tons of CO and PM2.5, 70 tons of PM10, and 25 tons of NOx and VOCs (USEPA 1993).
-However, the United States Court of Appeals ruled in December 2006 that areas in nonattainment of the 1-hour O3 NAAQS that were superseded by the 8-hour nonattainment classifications must also consider the 1-hour requirements in conformity analyses (South Coast Air Quality Management District v.
+However, the United States Court of Appeals ruled in December 2006 that areas in nonattainment of the 1-hour O3-NAAQS that were superseded by the 8-hour nonattainment classifications must also consider the 1-hour requirements in conformity analyses (South Coast Air Quality Management District v.
 EPA, et al., 472 F.3d 882) (U.S. Court of Appeals, District of Columbia Circuit 2006).
-Hence, to conform to the SIP in the SCAB, a federal action also must comply with annual de minimis thresholds of 10 tons of NO_x and VOCs, as the SCAB was in extreme nonattainment of the 1-hour O3 NAAQS.
+Hence, to conform to the SIP in the SCAB, a federal action also must comply with annual de minimis thresholds of 10 tons of NOx and VOCs, as the SCAB was in extreme nonattainment of the 1-hour O3-NAAQS.
 These de minimis thresholds apply to the proposed construction activities.
-If the Proposed Action exceeds one or more of the de minimis thresholds, a more rigorous conformity determination is the next step in the conformity evaluation process.
-SCAQMD Rule 1901 adopts the guidelines of the General Conformity Rule.
+If the Proposed Action exceeds one or more of the de minimis thresholds, a more rigorous conformity determination is the next step in the conformity Rule.